6 Ways to Connect with Your Community as a Small Business

 6. Get Found with Local SEO / Directory Listings

-Consumers will also search directory or review platforms to determine what their best options are, often based on average rating.
-Making sure you have great reviews, and properly managing poor reviews, is called Reputation Management, and is another initiative that merits specific attention.
+Consumers will also search directories or review platforms to determine what their best options are, often based on average ratings.
+Making sure you have great reviews and properly managing poor reviews, is called Reputation Management, and is another initiative that merits specific attention.

 It can seem daunting to be a small business in a world of large corporations, but connecting with your community can provide you with a competitive edge, while also strengthening your local small business community as a whole.
 As a small business, you should operate with consideration to two truths: The human aspect of your business is your silver bullet, and as with most things, there is power in numbers.